What We Do

 Diabetic Alert Dogs have been specifically trained to identify, and alert to the high and low glucose levels in Diabetic patients.
 These dogs play a critical role for their human partners in their diabetes management.

-Power Paws breeds, raises, trains and places primarily purebred Golden Retrievers and Labrador Retrievers in 90 commands to assist adults and children with disabilities.
+Power Paws breeds, raises, trains and places primarily purebred Golden Retrievers and Labrador Retrievers in 90 behaviors to assist adults and children with disabilities.
 All dogs are verified to have no signs of problems in their hips, joints, hearing, sight or heart.
 We occasionally have other dog breeds, such as Labradoodles or Goldendoodles, when needed by our clients under special circumstances.

 Power Paws has been able to provide assistance dogs to people with disabilities within one to two years from the completion of an application.
 This remains one of the shortest waiting times in the assistance dog placement field.